anoopg9/test1/README.md

 * User Search for the artist instead of hard coding the artist (Down below Link should help us with that)

     https://developer.spotify.com/documentation/web-api/reference/#category-search
+* Instead of displaying 1 artist for **Search Artist** I could have dsiplayed at least 10.